 The “Secret Teacher” does raise some pertinent issues, though.
 As well as the many excellent international schools that exist across the world, there are also many “fly by night” institutions that have materialized over the past decade or so.
 Some of these institutions are run on a “for-profit” basis and subsequently may pander to the wishes of the more vociferous among their parent bodies to keep “bums on seats” and increase revenue.
 These schools usually fall short of the standards demanded by accreditation by CIS and/or COBIS and are probably worth avoiding.

 In such schools, it is true that incompetence may thrive and that under-qualified people are sometimes promoted far beyond their level of competence.
 This is the case, staff morale is certainly negatively affected, and students’ learning is negatively affected.
 However, given that international schools are fee-paying institutions, such schools are unlikely to remain viable for too long.
 As the Secret Teacher alludes to, the power of parents is too strong to accept mediocrity for long.
 The accountability factor may be perceived as parental interference or as stakeholders demanding value for money.

 INSET in the international sector always excites me.
-I am to learn from my peers who originate from many different educational systems and bring such a variety of pedagogical experiences with them.
+I am to learn from my peers who originate from many different educational systems and bring such various pedagogical experiences with them.
 It is a refreshing change from the “one size fits all” model for teaching and learning that I knew in my past life as a teacher in the UK.
 I am also excited by the outstanding professional development opportunities I have been fortunate enough to experience.
 In my previous existence, I never dreamt that my employer would send me away for INSET training for a whole week!
 Now I get to attend INSET with English speaking teachers from across the world at courses facilitated by some of the greatest minds in modern education.
-Like the Secret Teacher I miss cheese, pubs and my family but at least now I get to attend outstanding INSET.
+Like the Secret Teacher, I miss cheese, pubs and my family, but at least now I get to attend outstanding INSET.